Dense Pack: MX basing debate

 The U.S. commitments under the Anti-Ballistic Missile (ABM) Treaty prevented the development and construction of adequate ABM installations around its nuclear missile silos.
 Therefore, it was decided that new and unconventional strategies for protecting these military assets from a sneak-attack had to be developed.

 The original concept had been to place the MX missile silos on the reverse side of tall hills or mesas.
 This was known as "reverse inclination basing".
 Enemy warheads approach at an angle of about 25° above horizontal, so if the slope of the hill was greater, the warhead would impact the hill short of the silo, outside its lethal range.
 This concept relies entirely on the warheads approaching from a certain direction, and as the Soviets introduced their Fractional Orbital Bombardment System and high-angle "lofted" trajectories, this no longer offered any extra protection.
 The introduction of submarine launched ballistic missiles, which could be launched from any direction, ended it as a useful concept.

 In 1979, after a long debate on the topic, President Jimmy Carter selected the "multiple protective shelters" concept for basing the MX.
 In this system, the 200 MX missiles would be partnered with many thousands of silos, and the missiles would be periodically moved among the silos so the Soviets would not know where they were.
 In order to attack the MX fleet and do any significant damage, they would have to attack every silo.
 With enough silos, they would use up much of their warhead inventory to destroy only 200 missiles, a cost that was so high they would not contemplate it.
 Derided as the "racetrack" proposal, the primary problem was that it required huge tracts of land.
-It was immediately opposed in Nevada, and finally fell out of favor in Utah when the Mormons turned against it as well.
+It was immediately opposed in Nevada, and eventually fell out of favor in Utah.